The Curriculum

 We have never been able to overcome these ingredients.
 Until NOW!

-Now, without further ado, let’s turn to the Top Ten Ingredients to how and why we detach from the natural laws, and live according to a distorted reality.
+Now, let’s turn to the Top Ten Ingredients to why we detach from the natural laws and live according to a distorted reality.